spacewalk01/yolov5-fire-detection/README.md

 python detect.py --weights runs/yolov9-c/weights/best.pt --source ../input.mp4
 ```

+You can download the pretrained yolov9-c.pt model from [google drive]() for fire detection.
+Note that this model was trained on the fire dataset for 50 epochs.

 ## ⏱️ Results
 The following charts were produced after training YOLOv5s with input size 640x640 on the fire dataset for 10 epochs.